jupyter/nbconvert/docs/source/index.rst

 Converting notebooks to other formats
 =====================================

-Newly added in the 1.0 release of IPython is the ``nbconvert`` tool, which allows you to convert an ``.ipynb`` notebook document file into various static formats.
+Originally added to IPython in version 1.0 (and moved to Jupyter in the 4.0 release), the ``nbconvert`` tool allows you to convert an ``.ipynb`` notebook document file into various static formats.

-Currently, ``nbconvert`` is provided as a command line tool, run as a script using IPython.
-A direct export capability from within the IPython Notebook web app is planned.
+Currently, ``nbconvert`` is provided as a command line tool, run as a script using Jupyter.
+A direct export capability from within the Jupyter Notebook web app is planned.

 The command-line syntax to run the ``nbconvert`` script is::

-  $ ipython nbconvert --to FORMAT notebook.ipynb
+  $ jupyter nbconvert --to FORMAT notebook.ipynb

-This will convert the IPython document file ``notebook.ipynb`` into the output format given by the ``FORMAT`` string.
+This will convert the Jupyter document file ``notebook.ipynb`` into the output format given by the ``FORMAT`` string.

 The default output format is html, for which the ``--to`` argument may be omitted::

-  $ ipython nbconvert notebook.ipynb
+  $ jupyter nbconvert notebook.ipynb

-IPython provides a few templates for some output formats, and these can be specified via an additional ``--template`` argument.
+Jupyter provides a few templates for some output formats, and these can be specified via an additional ``--template`` argument.

 The currently supported export formats are: